- Resolution MEPC.278(70) – Amendments to MARPOL Annex VI (Data collection system for fuel oil consumption of ships);

 - June 2020 onwards: annual submission of the aggregated and verified data to the IMO in accordance with the provisions of Regulation 22A of MARPOL Annex VI.

 Should Include a description of the methodology that will be used to collect the data required by regulation 22A and the processes that will be used to report the data to the ship’s Administration.
-It consists in 2 parts:
+It consists of 2 parts: